HotoRas/rust-by-example-ko/src-en/std_misc/file/create.md

 (As in the previous example, you are encouraged to test this example under failure conditions.)

-There is [`OpenOptions`] struct that can be used to configure how a file is opened.
+The [`OpenOptions`] struct can be used to configure how a file is opened.

 [`OpenOptions`]: https://doc.rust-lang.org/std/fs/struct.OpenOptions.html